-Facility Occupancy For Design Purposes
+Facility Occupancy For

+Design Purposes

-Dwellings (No tes 1, 2 and 3)
+Dwellings (Notes 1, 2 and 3)

 Number of Bedrooms

 1 2

 2 4

 3 5

 4 6

 5 8

 6 9

-Hotels and Motels
+Hotels an d Motels

 Guests Maximum Occupancy/number of beds

 Staff Maximum number of staff.

 Hospitals (Note 4)

 Patients 1 per bed

 Staff Maximum number of staff

-Retirement Villag ge Units (Note 4)
+Retirement Villag je Units (Note 4)

-1 bedroom 1.3 per unit 5
+1 bedroom 1.3 per unit

 2 bedroom 2.0 to 2.5 per unit

 3 bedroom 4 per unit

 Staff maximum number

+Notes:

-- 1. It is usual to adopt a minimum occupancy of 4 persons (equivalent to a 2 bedroom dwelling) for rural-residential development. - 2.
-In situations where large dwellings are proposed which have additional rooms beyond those allocated as dining, lounge, bedrooms, (eg. "family", "recreation", "games', "office", "study", "sewing", "work" rooms) and which have potential to be utilised as bedrooms, an additional occupancy allowance can be made on the basis of 1 extra person times the ratio of the total floor area of the additional room(s) to that of the smallest designated bedroom and rounded up to the next whole number. - 3.
+1. It is usual to adopt a minimum occupancy of 4 persons (equivalent to a 2 bedroom dwelling) for rural-residential development.

+In situations where large dwellings are proposed which have additional rooms beyond those allocated as dining, lounge, bedrooms, (eg. "family", "recreation", "games", "office", "study", "sewing", "work" rooms) and which have potential to be utilised as bedrooms, an additional occupancy allowance can be made on

+the basis of 1 extra person times the ratio of the total floor area of the additional room(s) to that of the smallest designated bedroom and rounded up to the next

 Design occupancy should allow for a seasonal peak, not just the daily average.
 Holiday homes tend to have intermittent occupancy, but when occupied are likely to have a higher occupancy than a continuously occupied dwelling.
-An allowance in design occupancy should be made for the seasonally higher flows. - 4.
+An allowance in design occupancy should be made for higher seasonal flows.
 Design occupancy data from the literature and observed levels.
 Allow for higher water use/person in providing community care unless specific water meter data is available.